panubo/docker-apache-mvh/README.md

 or `--link` your smtp container. msmtp is used for mail delivery.
 So PHP `mail()` function works without configuration changes.

+Proxy helper:

+- `BEHIND_PROXY` - Default: False.
+Set to true to preload `ProxyHelper_prepend.php` which will register the remote IP and SSL status (when using compatible X- proxy headers).

 Apache MPM Tuning:

 - `MPM_START` - Optional: Default '5'